WeyehnR/ASL-Word-Highlighter-Demo/README.md

 # ASL Dictionary Tool

 A Chrome extension and dataset for searching and viewing American Sign Language (ASL) sign videos for English words, phrases, and place names.
+This is the project for testing my idea about the archetecture.
+This is my first Demo project

 ---